-If there are disputes regarding the validity, interpretation or implementation of this Code of Conduct, the parties shall agree on how and where to settle them.
+If there are disputes regarding the validity, interpretation or implementation of this Code of Conduct which cannot be settled amicably, the parties shall agree on how and where to settle them.
 For instance, if there is a dispute between a Home Organisation and Service Provider Organisation who are established in the same EU Member State, the parties can agree on using the local law and court.
 If the parties are both International Organisations, the parties can agree on an arbitration court.
 If only one of the parties is an International Organisation, the parties shall bring their dispute before the arbitration court of the Service Provider's jurisdiction.
 If the parties cannot come to an agreement, the Dutch laws and courts are assumed.
+If at least one party to the dispute is an International Organisation, the dispute must be submitted to final and binding arbitration.
+In the absence of agreement over applicable arbitration rules, any dispute, controversy or claim arising out of or in relation to this Code of Conduct, or the existence, interpretation, application, breach, termination, or invalidity thereof, shall be settled by arbitration in accordance with the PCA Arbitration Rules 2012.

-5 The Opinion 8/2010 on applicable law of the Article 29 Working Party, as updated in 2015, provides useful guidance on how to determine the applicable law in cross-national collaborations.
+5The Opinion 8/2010 on applicable law of the Article 29 Working Party, as updated in 2015, provides useful-guidance on how to determine the applicable law in cross national collaborations.